The United States MintU.S. Standard Crate >

-Included in the Coinage Act of 1792 the standing President of the United States of America, George Washington, was authorized to erect the country’s first Federal building under the Constitution, The United States Mint, located in Pennsylvania.
-Shortly after the creation of The US Mint, David Rittenhouse, of Pennsylvania, was appointed as the first Director of The US Mint garnering a yearly salary of $2,000 or roughly $166 per month.
+Included in the Coinage Act of 1792 the standing President of the United States of America, George Washington, was authorized to erect the country’s first Federal building under the Constitution, The United States Mint, located in Philadelphia.
+Shortly after the creation of The US Mint, David Rittenhouse, Astronomer and Mathematician, was appointed as the first Director of The US Mint garnering a yearly salary of $2,000 or roughly $166 per month.

 The first coins struck were “half disme” or pronounced as “half deem”.
 These half dimes were struck in the cellar of a Pennsylvanian saw maker by the name of John Harper.
 Some of the coins are believed to be made of George and Martha Washington’s personal silverware.
 Of the recorded 1,500 coins minted only about 250 are still in existence.